cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 # Return Values

+New users to Cypress may initially find it challenging to work with the asynchronous nature of our API's.

+{% note success 'Do not worry!' %}
+There are many simple and easy ways to reference, compare and utilize the objects that Cypress commands yield you.

+Once you get the hang of async code - you'll realize you can do everything you could do synchronously, without your code doing any backflips.

+This guide explores many common patterns for writing good Cypress code that can handle even the most complex situations.
+{% endnote %}

+Asynchronous API's are here to stay in JavaScript.
+They are found everywhere in modern code.
+In fact, most new browser API's are asynchronous and many core `Node.js` are asynchronous as well.

+The patterns we'll explore below are useful in and outside of Cypress.

+The first and most important concept you should recognize is...

-{% note danger 'Not Useful' %}
+{% note danger 'Return Values' %}
-**You cannot assign or work with the return values** of any Cypress command because they are enqueued and run asynchronously.
+**You cannot assign or work with the return values** of any Cypress command.
+Commands are are enqueued and run asynchronously.
 {% endnote %}

 ```js